tmyt/express-batch/README.md

 If you need to perform several different requests to one API simultaneously, you could combine them all together (in one querystring) and send only one request to the handler's route.

 The handler parses requests, and then invokes the relevant handler for each request (the standard app router is used), collects all the responses and sends them back as a JSON object with sections for each response.

-Currently, only routes for GET locations are supported.

 ## Example